openMF/mcp-mifosx/README.md

 # Mifos X - AI - Model Context Protocol (MCP)

-This project provides Model Context Protocol (MCP) servers for interacting with the Apache Fineract® API, enabling AI agents to access financial data and operations.
-Implementations are available in **Java (Quarkus)**.
+This project provides Model Context Protocol (MCP) for the Mifos X Ecosystem, enabling AI agents to access financial data and operations.
+Implementations is available in **Java (Quarkus)**.

 ---